Ronda to Cordoba E-Bike Tour

 On the evenings when you are free to choose your own dinner, your guide will recommend local dining options and assist with making reservations.
 They will ensure you have all the information needed to explore the local dining scene independently.

-We’ll begin the day with a pickup from Granada, Upon arriving in Ronda, our private transfer will whisk you away to a charming rural hotel perched dramatically above a breathtaking gorge that divides the city in two.
+We’ll begin the day with a pickup from Malaga Airport, upon arriving in Ronda, our private transfer will whisk you away to a charming rural hotel perched dramatically above a breathtaking gorge that divides the city in two.
 That same day, your tour guide will host an introductory briefing, followed by a comprehensive safety session to ensure a smooth and enjoyable journey ahead.

 Kick off your adventure by exploring Ronda’s most iconic landmarks, from the legendary Puente Nuevo bridge to the historic Plaza de Toros, Spain’s oldest bullring.
 If you’re a wine enthusiast, consider a delightful side trip to one of the region’s renowned vineyards, where you can immerse yourself in the art of local winemaking.